Bhimonw/Bhimonw/README.md

 ### Hi there 👋, I'm Bhimonw

-🎓 I'm a Computer Science student who's passionate about programming and solving real-world problems through technology.
+🎓 I'm a Computer Science student who is passionate about programming and solving real-world problems through technology.\
-💡 I enjoy exploring innovative solutions to challenges in everyday life, especially through tech.
+💡 I enjoy exploring how tech can offer innovative solutions to challenges in everyday life, and I'm always curious to learn more.

 ---